What is Radial Tunnel Syndrome

 Treatment of Radial Tunnel Syndrome

-Drs.
-Jason and Mark Pruzansky prioritize conservative treatments whenever possible.
+Dr. Mark Pruzansky and Dr. Jason Pruzansky prioritize conservative treatments whenever possible.
 In order to avoid surgery if the injury allows, some treatment options may include:

 - Avoiding repetitive movements of the hand and wrist